 Hey friends!
-Today I’m sharing one of my recent finished garments that I am adding to my spring/summer wardrobe – an open floral kimono cardigan using the Simplicity New Look 6378 pattern.
+Today I’m sharing one of my recent finished garments that I am adding to my spring/summer wardrobe – an open floral flowy cardigan using the Simplicity New Look 6378 pattern.

 I sewed this up with a Rayon Crepe fabric from Indiesew.
 This fabric is no longer available on their shop, but they always have beautiful crepe fabrics that are perfect, light, and airy for kimonos!

 As always, I planned this project sketching on my My Body Model custom croquis.
 It was especially helpful in playing around with how loose or how long I wanted my kimono to be, which determined what size I would make.
 Ultimately I just ended up making it in my usual size (small).

 I also wanted to play around with how a contrast color bias tape binding would look.
 I’m trying different things with the garments I create to make them more interesting, and using a forest green bias binding worked really well.

 Overall, this pattern was super easy to make and follow along with.
 I made no additional adjustments to sizing and am very happy with how it turned out!
 I challenge everyone to make a fun floral cardigan to add to their spring/summer wardrobe.
 I can’t wait to bust this piece out when the weather here in the PNW starts to warm up!

 Want to see a long duster version of this pattern?
 Check out this post!

 Follow me on Instagram to see more of my creations and to keep the conversation going! @angelica_creates